 All you have to do is to send us an e-mail stating your request and we will do everything we can possibly do to get the product for you.

-15. Can I prepare yerba mate cold?
+Can I prepare yerba mate cold?

-16. What is alpaca?
+What is Alpaca Silver?

 Alpaca Silver is an alloy of copper, nickel and zinc.
 Sometimes it may contain sterling silver as well.
 This alloy was developed in Austria by the Berndorf Metalware Factory around 1851.
 The Berndorf Metalware Factory was the first industrial enterprise in Austria to introduce galvanic silver-plating and it established "Alpaca Silver" as the quality brand for years to come.
 This alloy has properties similar to stainless steel, in that is does not rust or tarnish.
 The result is a bright, resistant, and beautiful alloy, with a very similar look to silver.

 I am highly sensitive to caffeine, can I drink yerba mate without adverse reactions?

 Dried yerba mate tea contains around 1% available caffeine (ranging from 0.5-2%) when made into a tea with warm to hot water.
 Hot water appears to provide very good solubility for the caffeine and theobromine, although ethanol (alcohol) and super critical carbon dioxide have been investigated for commercial production of extracts.
 Boiling water reportedly extracts slightly (5-10%) more caffeine than cold or hot water steeping.
 It is said that boiled yerba mate tea is less pleasant tasting which may be the result of additional materials such as tannins and oils being extracted from the leaves in addition to caffeine.